ChilliCream/graphql-workshop/docs/6-subscriptions.md

 ## Add `onSessionScheduled` Subscription

-With the base in we now can focus on putting subscriptions on our GraphQL server.
-GraphQL subscriptions by default work over websockets but could also work over SignalR or gRPC.
-We will first update our request pipeline to use websockets and then we will setup the subscription pub/sub system.
-After having our server prepared we will put in the subscriptions to our API.
+With the base in, we now can focus on putting subscriptions on our GraphQL server.
+GraphQL subscriptions by default work over WebSockets but could also work over SignalR or gRPC.
+We will first update our request pipeline to use WebSockets, and then we will set up the subscription pub/sub-system.
+After having our server prepared, we will put in the subscriptions to our API.

 1. Head over to `Startup.cs` and add `app.WebSockets` to the request pipeline.
 Middleware order is also important with ASP.NET Core, so this middleware needs to come before the GraphQL middleware.